krainboltgreene/baldurs-mouth/README.md

 - Lines are either done or not done.

+## Design

+- Characters have one race, many levels.
+- Levels have one class.
+- Interactions have many lines, has and belongs to many characters, has many events
+- Lines have one body.

 ## Setup

 To start a new project simply open the terminal and type `mix new . --module {{module name}}` replacing `{{module name}}